 Not only does this maintain the integrity of your structure, it also means less energy wasted.

 Conventional homes on the other hand come with fiberglass insulation, which is much less effective when it comes to keeping heat out of the house.

 What’s more, inhalation of fiberglass insulation has been proven dangerous, since it may contain carcinogenic materials and contribute to breathing problems later in life.

 Let’s jump to the most obvious demerit of owning a barndominium.
-It’s no secret; if you’re planning to build a barndo, be prepared to look like you live in a storage facility.
+It’s no secret; if you’re planning to build a barndo, be prepared to look like you live in…a barn!

-Unless you really got a custom design worthy of being in the news, barndominiums tend to look nicer on the inside than outside.
-As such, you’ll have to sacrifice a lot of exterior style and design to get that barndo look.
+Unless you really got a custom design worthy of being in the news, many believe that barndominiums tend to look nicer on the inside than outside.
+As such, you may have to sacrifice a lot of exterior style and design to get that barndo look.

 Con No. 2: Conventional mortgages won’t likely be an option

 According to some new barndominium owners around the country, a major drawback is just how limited your financial options may be.

 Technically, barndos are not classified as houses.
 As such, getting conventional mortgage loans can prove difficult, if not impossible.
 Appraisers say comparable sales in the market required for the appraisal process are lacking.